 Termination of Employment: Except in connection with a change in control (as defined below), upon a named executive officer's termination of employment for any reason, all unvested RSUs and PSUs are automatically forfeited (unless the Compensation Committee determines otherwise).
-Except for Mr. Oxley, no named executive officer is entitled to additional severance or other payments upon termination of employment.
+Upon the expiration of Mr. Oxley's employment agreement on June 30, 2022, no named executive officer is entitled to additional severance or other payments upon termination of employment.

-Upon a termination by the Company without cause, Mr. Oxley is entitled to severance consisting of (a) continued base salary through the 12 month anniversary of the termination of employment, (b) reimbursement of the COBRA premiums (provided that coverage shall be equivalent to the coverage received while he was employed with the Company) for up to 12 months following termination of employment, and (c) continued STIP and LTIP payments on a pro rata basis for the remainder of the fiscal year following termination of employment (provided he was on track to meet applicable performance targets).
-Payment of continued base salary will be subject to reduction for any compensation earned by Mr. Oxley during the 12-month period following termination of employment.
-For the definition of "cause" under Mr. Oxley's employment agreement, see "Employment Agreement and Offer Letters with our Named Executive Officers-Employment Agreement with Timothy M. Oxley."
+Pursuant to his previously effective employment agreement, as of June 30, 2022, upon a termination by the Company without cause, Mr. Oxley was entitled to severance consisting of (a) continued base salary through the 12 month anniversary of the termination of employment, (b) reimbursement of the COBRA premiums (provided that coverage shall be equivalent to the coverage received while he was employed with the Company) for up to 12 months following termination of employment, and (c) continued STIP and LTIP payments on a pro rata basis for the remainder of the fiscal year following termination of employment (provided he was on track to meet applicable performance targets).
+Payment of continued base salary would have been subject to reduction for any compensation earned by Mr. Oxley during the 12-month period following termination of employment.